Performing a System Recovery on Your HP Chromebook (Chrome OS)

 Step 3: Reinstalling Chrome OS

-Install a new version of the Chrome operating system on your Chromebook using the steps in this section.
+To install a new version of the Chrome operating system on your Chromebook from recovery media, follow these steps:

 - Turn on your Chromebook and plug in the power cord.